nosas/blog/toonvision/multiclassification/article.md

     <figcaption>Dataset balance per street</figcaption>
 </figure>

-There image above shows two notable imbalances.
+The image above shows few notable imbalances.
-In the Suits per street graph, we can see:
+In the Suits per street chart, we can see:

-1. Daisy's Garden (DG) has the most Lawbot and Sellbot samples.
+1. Daisy's Garden (DG) has the most Lawbot (73) and Sellbot (72) samples by far.
-2. The Brrrgh (BR) has the most Bossbot samples.
+2. The Brrrgh (BR) has the most Bossbot samples (64).
+3. Minnie's Melodyland (MML) has the least Bossbot samples (15).

 #### Why does The Brrrgh have the most Bossbot samples?